-A: If there is any risk of contamination such as septic/sewer backup, floodwater which can contain pollutants, water from dishwasher/washing machines, aquariums, etc., do not start any cleanup work.
-This work should be done by a Canstar professional, as they have the safety gear and training necessary to minimize the spread of any contagion or disease-causing elements.
+A: If there is any risk of contamination such as septic/sewer backup, do not attempt any cleanup work.
+Floodwater can contain pollutants, bacteria and toxic chemicals.
+Wait for the Canstar professionals to arrive — we have the safety gear and training to prevent the spread of contaminants.

-Q: If trees fall and damage my home during a storm, or if it is damaged by another event, will Canstar remove them?
+Q: If trees fall and damage my home during a storm, will Canstar remove them?

 Q: What if my home has asbestos in it?